tokoba/gemini-mcp-tool-nano/README.md

 ### Slash Commands (for the User)

-You can use these commands directly in _claude codes_ face (havent tested other clients).
+You can use these commands directly in Claude Code's interface (compatibility with other clients has not been tested).

 - **/analyze**: Analyzes files or directories using Gemini, or asks general questions.
   - **`prompt`** (required): The analysis prompt.
 Use `@` syntax to include files (e.g., `/analyze prompt:@src/ summarize this directory`) or ask general questions (e.g., `/analyze prompt:Please use a web search to find the latest news stories`).